preysent/preysent/README.md

 - 👋 Hi, I’m praveen
-- 👀 I’m interested in learn code
+- 👀 I’m interested to learn code
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on compitative coding
 - 📫 can email me on preysentg@ ...